HEALTHY TRUSTING (Part 4)

 A healing environment: good therapists, healers, teachers, recovery & spiritual groups.
 As we grow we can change how we interact with significant others, which will lessen blame, accusations & acrimony on all sides

-Reduced Competitiveness: ACoAs don’t always want exactly what others have, but are envious (between 2 people) & jealous (between 3 or more) because they’re getting their needs met but we’re not allowed to!
-We feel deeply powerless, becoming enraged & obsessed.
-So the more we provide our needs, there’ll be less desire for competition or accusations of unfairness, reducing barriers between ourselves & others
+Reduced Competitiveness : ACoAs don’t always want exactly what others have, but are envious (between 2 people) & jealous (between 3 or more) because those people are getting their needs met but we’re not allowed to!
+We feel thoroughly powerless, becoming enraged & obsessed.
+Instead – the more we provide our needs, there’ll be less desire for competition or accusations of unfairness, reducing barriers between ourself & others

 BUT if we practice being sincere, respectful, kind, open-minded (but not foolish), most people will respond by showing us their best side too.
 This is not the same as being a victim or people-pleaser, which some people can’t resist taking advantage of

-NOTE : Trust as a Virtue – in some cultures (rural, religious, fraternities, armed forces, police, gangs, tight-knit criminals….) cooperation & friendly social relations are based on mutual trust & trustworthiness, which are considered a prerequisite & great virtue (“I’m no snitch, I’ve got you back, blood is thicker than water….. ”) (Morton Deutsch, 1973)
+NOTE : Trust as a Virtue – in some cultures (rural, religious, fraternities, armed forces, police, gangs, tight-knit criminals….) cooperation & friendly social relations are based on mutual trust & trustworthiness – a great virtue.
+They’re considered a prerequisite for integrity & social interaction (“I’m no snitch, I’ve got you back, blood is thicker than water….. ”) (Morton Deutsch, 1973)

 HEALTHY PEOPLE WANT TO:

-• be honest with themselves & others in important matterscommunication
+• be honest with themself & others in important matterscommunication

 • tell their truth, or if they don’t feel safe doing so, be clear as to why

-• opt for compromise when someone differs on important matters
+• opt for compromise when someone differs with them on important matters

 • consistently keep their promises